Listening: Active listening

-In language learning
+Listening in language learning

-Along with speaking, reading and writing, listening is one of the "four skills" of language learning.
+Along with speaking, reading, and writing, listening is one of the "four skills" of language learning.
 All language-teaching approaches, except for grammar translation, incorporate a listening component.
 Some teaching methods, such as total physical response, involve students simply listening and responding.

-A distinction is often made between "intensive listening", in which learners attempt to listen with maximum accuracy to a relatively brief sequence of speech; and "extensive listening", in which learners listen to lengthy passages for general comprehension.
+In "intensive listening" learners attempt to listen with maximum accuracy to a relatively brief sequence of speech; in "extensive listening" learners listen to lengthy passages for general comprehension.
 While intensive listening may be more effective for developing specific aspects of listening ability, extensive listening is more effective in building fluency and maintaining learner motivation.

 People are usually not conscious of how they listen in their first, or native, language unless they encounter difficulty.
-A research project focused on facilitating language learning found that L2 (second language) learners, in the process of listening, make conscious use of whatever strategies they unconsciously use in their first language, such as inferring, selective attention or evaluation.
+A research project focused on facilitating language learning found that L2 (second language) learners, in the process of listening, make conscious use of whatever strategies they unconsciously use in their first language, such as inferring, selective attention, or evaluation.